 New lawyers are able to take on responsibility quickly because the Division offers them excellent training and the support and advice of experienced colleagues and supervisors.

 The Division provides formal training in both substantive legal matters and litigation skills through its own Office of Training and Professional Development.
 Additionally, lawyers from the Division participate in courses offered by the Department's Office of Legal Education, including two-week trial practice courses where students have the opportunity to conduct mock jury trials before sitting federal judges.
-New prosecutors are often detailed to a local United States Attorney's Office for a four- to six-month intensive prosecution training program, where they will be assigned their own misdemeanor caseload and can expect to prosecute as many as twenty to thirty bench trials and litigate dozens of motions.
+New prosecutors are often detailed to a local United States Attorney's Office for a four- to six-month intensive prosecution training program, where they will be assigned their own caseload.
+They can expect to litigate dozens of motions and spend substantial time in court, and they will have an opportunity to prosecute bench trials before district judges.
 Attorneys also have access to the extensive resources of the Justice Library System and a cadre of highly experienced law librarians who can help them find even the most obscure treatise.

 Most important, our attorneys have access to experienced colleagues and managers who provide invaluable advice, guidance, and expertise.
 Each new attorney with less than five years of experience is assigned a mentor.
 Beyond this starting point, attorneys are encouraged to consult colleagues and section managers when they are faced with new legal challenges.